Intelligent-Quads/iq_tutorials/intro_to_yolo.md

-# Introduction to YOLO and Darknet
+# Introduction to YOLO/Darknet Image Recognition

 ## Install CUDA
 Cuda is a library that allows programs to take advantage of your GPU as a computing resource.
 YOLO will run without Cuda, but the algorithm is up to 500 x more quick with Cuda.
 To install Cuda, run